 For separate effects validation of each main physical phenomena, an extremely wide array of data has been used, spanning several thousands of single measurement points across hundreds of different bundles; this makes their presentation in the context of this paper out of scope and so, hereafter, focus is directed towards the integral validation case.

 A number of relevant facilities have been used trying to cover as uniformly as possible the envisaged field of application of the code.
-Focusing again on the sole SC temperature, for conciseness, the used (integral) database, in terms of spanned influential parameters, is reported in Table 2 where it is seen that it consists of 9 experimental bundles for a total of 1136 experimental points.
+Focusing again on the sole SC temperature, for conciseness (see [2] and [3] for further data), the used (integral) database, in terms of spanned influential parameters, is reported in Table 2 where it is seen that it consists of 9 experimental bundles for a total of 1136 experimental points.
 Both hexagonal and square arrangements are encompassed as well as grids- and wire-spaced bundles, also several different coolants are included ranging from the very low Pr of sodium to the higher one of lead-bismuth and sodium-potassium (used as a simulant of lead) eutectics.

 TABLE 2.
 LIST OF EXPERIMENTAL FACILITIES USED FOR THE SC TEMPERATURE VALIDATION